csmsoftware/SampleDB/README.md

 ## Data model

-1. Each project lead/PI is a GDPR/HTA data owner, and has a *Group* with allowed users.
+1. Each project lead/PI a *Group* with allowed users.
 2. Each *Group* contains *Projects*, and each *Project* contains *Samples*.
 3. Each *Sample* contains the fields necessary for recording the sample type, storage location, consent form information and tissue bank reference.